Carloscisneroides/logistica/replit.md

 # NYVRA - NETWORK YIELD VERIFICATION RISK ANALYSIS

-**Sender**: Ylenia Sacco – Strategic Lead YS Logistics **Recipient**: Reply Team / Technical AI Interlocutor

 ## Overview

-NYVRA (Neural Yield Verification Risk Analysis) is an enterprise-grade AI-powered antifraud and risk analysis platform.
-Built from zero in 48 hours with cutting-edge technology, NYVRA provides real-time neural network analysis, predictive fraud detection, and comprehensive risk management for logistics, e-commerce, and financial operations.
+NYVRA (Neural Yield Verification Risk Analysis) is an enterprise-grade AI-powered antifraud and risk analysis platform designed for logistics, e-commerce, and financial operations.
+It functions as a SaaS, modular, multi-tenant system providing real-time neural network analysis, predictive fraud detection, comprehensive risk management, and a shipment management platform with integrated courier and reseller capabilities.
+The platform aims to expand globally through integration with major international partners for comprehensive fraud detection coverage.

-The platform leverages neural network architecture for pattern detection, machine learning for predictive analytics, and real-time monitoring for instant threat response.
-Strategic expansion includes integration with international partners (Temu, Shein, Alibaba, Maersk, DHL, Cainiao) for global fraud detection coverage.

-**Key Status (September 2025):**
-- ✅ Core Platform: Operational with futuristic UI/UX design
-- ✅ Neural AI Engine: Real-time fraud detection and risk scoring
-- ✅ PWA Mobile: Optimized for on-the-go security monitoring
-- ✅ Multilingua: 10 languages for international deployment
-- ✅ White-label: Enterprise customization capabilities
-- ✅ Anti-fraud System: AI-powered predictive detection active
-- 🔧 Enterprise Modules: Advanced analytics in development
-- 🔧 Marketplace Integration: Antifraud API for e-commerce platforms
-- ✅ **REBRAND COMPLETED**: Successfully rebranded to NYVRA (September 29, 2025)

-## Stato Piattaforma
-- ✅ NYVRA Brand: Nuovo design futuristico con logo neural network
-- ✅ Core Platform: Dashboard AI-powered con metriche real-time
-- ✅ 50+ moduli antifrode inventariati e categorizzati
-- ✅ PWA Mobile: Design simmetrico PC/mobile con traction visuals
-- ✅ Neural AI Engine: Pattern detection e machine learning attivo
-- ✅ Architettura scalabile per enterprise multi-tenant

-## Punti Chiave per Partner
-- **AI Neural**: Engine di analisi predittiva con machine learning
-- **Antifrode 24/7**: Monitoraggio continuo e threat detection
-- **Scalabilità**: Architettura enterprise-ready multi-tenant
-- **Real-time**: Dashboard con aggiornamenti istantanei
-- **White-label**: Personalizzazione completa brand e interfaccia

-## Stato Deployment
-- **Codebase stabile e testato**
-- **Documentazione tecnica completa**
-- **Architettura enterprise-ready**
-- **Roadmap chiara V1 → V5**
-- **Foglio Tecnico Unificato**: Disponibile per presentazioni partner
-- **Versione multilingua**: In preparazione per distribuzione globale

 ## User Preferences